benastahl/AthlEats/README.md

 - Capstone Course

 ### About
 This business and project creates the supply for the need of hungry athletes.
-We provide a trustworthy delivery service for teams and athleats who do not have time to collect their own food from a local resteraunt before their after-school game.
+We provide a trustworthy delivery service for teams and athletes who do not have time to collect their own food from a local resteraunt before their after-school game.
+The team of runners (delivery drivers) are made up of only pre-approved WHS students.

 ## Credits:
 - Full Stack